paulrouget/servo-embedding-api/README.md

 Holds default properties for future pipelines.

 Responsible for the navigation through the history.
-Fire events when a new entry is available (user clicks on a link).
+Notify when a new entry is available (user clicks on a link).

 ## [HistoryEntry](webidls/HistoryEntry.webidl)